d-shap/csv/README.md

 The default IParserEventHandler is ListEventHandler.
 This handler stores CSV in memory as List of rows, each row is a list of columns.
-This handler could be a memory consuming handler.
+This handler could be a memory consuming one.

 By default, CsvParser treats commas and semicolons as column separators, CR, LF and CRLF as row separators.
 Some editors can use semicolon as separator, but not comma.